BigWednesdayIO/bigwednesday.io/app/contents/products/report.md

 ---
-template: layouts/default.html
+template: layouts/product.html
 title: Report
+tagline: Produce reports that give a holistic view of your operation’s performance across all sales channels
+icon: file-chart
 section: products
 ---

-Produce reports that give a holistic view of your operation’s performance across all sales channels.
 Use omnichannel analytics to analyse your data across multiple devices.